rusd80/andersen-devops/Homework_08/README.md

 - Show a list of Snapshots that are older then N days or hours
 - Optional: filter by Tag: Value
 - Optional: add option for copy selected Snapshot to S3
-- U can come up with a your own case
+- You can come up with your own case

 This task is done using AWS Lambda Function:
 - Collect a list of EBS Snapshot Id, StartTime and size